mcgrawcm/McGrawLab/_pages/publications.md

 ## Non-peer reviewed scholarship in print or other media:
 ### Reviews, chapters, and editorials
 1. Chapter "Electroencephalography" in Pocket Neurology, Third Edition.
 Contributor.
 2. "Zebrafish as a model of genetic epilepsy and its co-occurring neurobehavioral / neuropsychiatric features" in the Encyclopedia of Behavioural Neuroscience (EMSS), 2nd edition.
-Barbara K. Robens, Christopher M. McGraw, Annapurna Poduri
+Barbara K. Robens, **Christopher M. McGraw**, Annapurna Poduri